IBM/aspera-cli/docs/README.erb.md

 Command line arguments are the units of command line typically separated by spaces (the `argv` of C).
 The tokenization of the command line is typically done by the shell, refer to the previous section [Command Line Parsing](#parsing).

-<%=tool%> considers three types of command line arguments:
+<%=tool%> handles three types of command line arguments:

 - Commands
+- Positional Arguments
 - Options
-- Positional Arguments

 For example: